The DRC Somalia Programme is the largest of the six country programmes in the Horn of Africa and Yemen region.

 DRC supports refugees, migrants, internally displaced populations and other persons affected by crises in both urban and rural settings.
 DRC implements activities in Somalia in the following sectors: WASH, Shelter and Non Food Items (NFIs); Protection; Food Security and Livelihoods (FSL).

-In Protection, the key programme components include GBV protection and response, child protection, mixed migration programming and provision of assistance to IDP and refugee voluntary returns.
+In Protection, the key programme components include Gender Based Violence (GBV) protection and response, child protection, mixed migration programming and provision of assistance to IDPs and refugee voluntary returns.

 FSL focuses on the building and rehabilitation of communal assets through cash for assets, vocational skills training and small micro business targeting women headed households.
 In addition, DRC supports farmers with agricultural inputs and training in the use of drought tolerance crops.